codewars/docs/content/getting-started/kata-solved.md

 next: "/getting-started/solutions/"
 ---

-# When a kata gets solved
+# When a Kata is Solved

 Finally this great moment happened: tests output panel is all green, and you were able to submit your solution.
 Congratulations!
 It's time to collect your reward.
 It's also a good time to share some feedback, to guide others who'd encounter the same kata.